-Health care fraud is a general term for fraud perpetrated by individuals in the health care profession and industry, including physicians and large publicly traded companies, medical equipment dealers, contract carriers for Medicare and Medicaid, laboratories, hospitals, nursing homes, and home health care agencies.
+Health care fraud is a broad term that covers fraudulent schemes involving public and private health insurance plans.
+Anyone in the health care field can face accusations of fraud, including doctors, insurance companies, medical equipment vendors, contract carriers for Medicare and Medicaid, laboratories, hospitals, nursing homes and health care agencies.

 - Billing clients or insurance providers for unnecessary or unfulfilled services

 - Misreporting the date, location or providers of medical services